When I see friends’ Instagram snaps of their kids wearing brand new, grass stain-free uniforms on their first day of school, I shed a little tear.

 4. Do orientations for me as much as him

-When the time comes for him to visit the school, I will look at this as not only an orientation for him, but also me as a newby school mum.
+When the time comes for him to visit the school, I will look at this as not only orientation for him, but also me as a newby school mum.
 I will find out all I need to and make an effort to get to know the staff and where the admin office is.
 I’ll give myself a tour and take notes.

 Yes, my firstborn is starting school but he isn’t leaving me.
 He’s starting a new chapter of his life and he will need me every step of the way to navigate it.
-I’m not loosing him to the system, but rather I’m helping him to learn how to exist within it.
+I’m not losing him to the system, but rather I’m helping him to learn how to exist within it.
 We will still have plenty of time together, and I’ll always be his mummy.

 Maybe I am overthinking it all and my heart won’t be ripped out on that first day, but I feel it’s helped me by just writing about it.
 Isn’t that always the way?